 However, as the GP of the fund, Krakatoa Fund II GP, LLC has the legal authority to manage the affairs of the fund—which includes the ability to hire service providers.
 Krakatoa Fund II GP, LLC can therefore hire Krakatoa Management Company, LLC to manage Krakatoa Fund II, LP.

-The plan is ready, and now it’s time to put it together.
+Now it’s time to put the plan together.
 Since you can’t form a limited partnership without a GP, Krakatoa Fund II GP, LLC needs to be formed before Krakatoa Fund II, LP can be formed.

 Then, Krakatoa Fund II GP, LLC (the GP of Fund II) will engage Krakatoa Management Company, LLC to provide investment management services for Fund II.

-The venture capital firm then acts as the management company for each of its funds, in accordance with the fund’s LPA, as well as the terms of the investment management agreement between the fund’s limited partnership and the VC firm.
+The VC firm then acts as the management company for each of its funds, in accordance with each fund’s LPA, as well as the terms of the investment management agreement between each fund’s limited partnership and the VC firm.

 This way, the VC firm is still able to deploy its resources for the benefit of all of the funds it oversees, while shielding itself from liability from all of those funds.

-By making sure your legal fund structure is set up to facilitate your investment goals, you can set your firm up for long-term success.
+By making sure your legal fund structure is set up to facilitate your investment goals, you can set your venture capital fund up for long-term success.

 DISCLOSURE: This communication is on behalf of eShares Inc., d/b/a Carta Inc. (“Carta”).
 This communication is for informational purposes only, and contains general information only.
 Carta is not, by means of this communication, rendering accounting, business, financial, investment, legal, tax, or other professional advice or services.
 This publication is not a substitute for such professional advice or services nor should it be used as a basis for any decision or action that may affect your business or interests.
 Before making any decision or taking any action that may affect your business or interests, you should consult a qualified professional advisor.
 This communication is not intended as a recommendation, offer or solicitation for the purchase or sale of any security.
 Carta does not assume any liability for reliance on the information provided herein.